 Chuck Norris beard style.

-One thing that men have always been able to do that most women can not is grow facial hair.
+One thing that men have always been able to do that most women can not grow facial hair.
 This can be in the form of a mustache, a goatee, long sideburns, or even a full beard.
 Choosing the best style of facial hair growth for any person is an individual choice.
 Here, we will take a look at how to grow a beard.

 If the mustache is present, it is considered a full beard.
 Growing a beard is an undertaking that will require some effort and maintenance if one wishes it to look good.
 Wild hair growth left unchecked simply makes a man look sloppy.

 The first stage of growing a beard is simply going one week or more without shaving.
-At this point, one should be able to tell if growth of a full beard will be possible or if growth will be patchy.
+At this point, one should be able to tell if the growth of a full beard will be possible or if growth will be patchy.
 Patchy growth will limit the number of ways a beard can be styled.
 Full growth will be no problem.

-As time progresses, the beard will continue to grow and it will be necessary to trim it from time to time in order to maintain a well groomed appearance.
-This trimming can be done with scissors or with electric clippers equipped with a guard to ensure uniform length of cut.
+As time progresses, the beard will continue to grow and it will be necessary to trim it from time to time in order to maintain a well-groomed appearance.
+This trimming can be done with scissors or with electric clippers equipped with a guard to ensure the uniform length of cut.
 Areas of the neck and cheeks where hair growth is not wanted will have to continue to be shaved on a regular basis.

 If you’re looking for the definitive guide to grow & groom a full beard, then look no further than The Facial Hair Handbook by Jack Passion.